-Tips for career changers
+Tips for career changers: Use a resume summary

 If you’re changing careers and have never worked in a similar role to the one you’re applying for, consider including a resume summary — a short paragraph briefly outlining your experience and what you’re looking for.
-For example, if you’re a project manager and you want to move into a marketing role, you could write:

 A resume summary gives you a chance to include skills and keywords that might not have a place elsewhere in your resume.
 This doesn’t mean you should say you’ve held a similar role if you haven’t — instead, use it to emphasize your transferable skills.
 If you’ve upskilled or completed any relevant qualifications, draw attention to them here as well as including them in your education section.